American College of Commercial Finance Lawyers

 The American College of Commercial Finance Lawyers was founded a quarter century ago, through the foresight, insight and perseverance of our co-founders Maury Poscover, David Willenzik and Earnest Bland Williams III.
 Over the succeeding years, this College has inducted nearly 300 preeminent practitioners and scholars as Fellows and has firmly established itself not only as a prominent honorary society of remarkable collegiality, but importantly also as a learned, active and influential participant in the field of commercial finance law.
 And now, through the labors and invaluable recollections of many, the history of the College has now been written and is available for your enjoyment.
 Please click here to read the History of the American College of Commercial Finance Lawyers online or to download a copy.

-The 3rd annual Advanced Seminar will be held September 11, 2016, at the Morgan, Lewis & Bockius, LLP , One Federal Street from 9:30 a.m. to 12:30 p.m., courtesy of our host, fellow Edwin Smith.
+The 3rd annual Advanced Seminar was held on September 11, 2016, at the Morgan, Lewis & Bockius, LLP , courtesy of our host, fellow Edwin Smith.
 The topic, LLC Member as Debtor – A Jungian Analysis?
-(It all depends on how we look at things, and not on how things are in themselves; and the Mobius Strip of Business Entities (The Protected Series)), is being designed and led by Professor Daniel S. Kleinberger, Emeritus Professor of Law, Mitchell Hamline School of Law, and Reporter for the Uniform Law Conference Drafting Committee on Series of Unincorporated Business Entities.
+(It all depends on how we look at things, and not on how things are in themselves; and the Mobius Strip of Business Entities (The Protected Series)), was designed and led by Professor Daniel S. Kleinberger, Emeritus Professor of Law, Mitchell Hamline School of Law, and Reporter for the Uniform Law Conference Drafting Committee on Series of Unincorporated Business Entities.

 2017 Annual Meeting and Dinner